 What are the Challenges?

 The videos in the Challenges section are fun little tests for you and your horse to complete.
-Both Full and Free Trail members can view the Challenges and we will add the Challenge of the Week (COW) to the Library Home page to remind you have a go!
+Both Standard and Premium members can view the Challenges and we will add the Challenge of the Week (COW) to the Library Homepage remind you to have a go!
 The Challenges are split into Groundwork and Ridden exercises and feature links to the Foundation Training course to help you with the manoeuvres you need to be successful.
 We’d love to hear how you get on so make sure to keep us in the loop via the Forum, Contact page or Facebook Group!

 What happens when I complete a course?

 Not a huge amount, but you do get a downloadable certificate that will be emailed to you and also available in your Learning Profile, which is a nice little motivator if you are so inclined.
 It is just a bit of fun, and feedback suggests these taking the Quizzes and achieving the Certificates for completing the Courses does help learners retain the information they have been watching and reading.